- Home

 Attendance

-As a UNICEF Rights Respecting school we agree all children have the right to an education.
-Education promotes democracy, peace, tolerance, development and economic growth.
-There are a number of articles in the UN Convention on the Rights of the Child that focus on a child’s right to education.
+As a UNICEF Rights Respecting School, we believe every child has the right to an education.
+Education promotes democracy, peace, tolerance, and economic development.
+The UN Convention on the Rights of the Child highlights a child’s right to education, including:

-Every child has the right to an education.
-Primary education must be free.
-Secondary education must be available for every child.
-Discipline in schools must respect children’s dignity.
-Richer countries must help poorer countries achieve this.
+- Article 28: Every child has the right to an education, and primary education must be free.
+Secondary education must be available to all children, and discipline in schools must respect the dignity of children.

-call the school office, 0191 273 0452 on the first morning of all absences before 9.00am, telling us the reason for being away;
+- Notify the School: Call the school office at 0191 273 0452 before 9:00 am on the first morning of any absence, and provide the reason for the absence.

-Newcastle City Council works closely with schools to monitor pupils’ attendance.
-It is the parent/ carers legal responsibility to ensure that attend school regularly.
-It is essential that parents keep the school fully informed of any matters that may affect their child’s attendance.
-If there is further absence without a suitable reason, schools are advised to begin the legal process which may result in a prosecution and a fine.
+Newcastle City Council works closely with schools to monitor attendance.
+It is the legal responsibility of parents/carers to ensure their child attends school regularly.
+We ask that you keep us informed about any issues that may affect your child’s attendance.
+Unexplained or excessive absences may result in legal action, which could include fines or prosecution.

-If you are experiencing any difficulties and need support with your child’s attendance, or do not understand this information, please contact the school. office or alternatively, you can contact an attendance officer at Newcastle City Council via accessandinclusion@newcastle.gov.uk or 0191 277 4500.
+If you are facing difficulties or need support with your child’s attendance, please don’t hesitate to contact the school office.
+You can also reach an attendance officer at Newcastle City Council via accessandinclusion@newcastle.gov.uk or 0191 277 4500.

 For further information on school attendance and absence visit